111

 Reply to BigB

+Calm down please and stop abusing the admins.
+They have enough to do without being insulted and harangued by angry commenters who have temporarily lost their sense of the appropriate.
 Another thing for future reference – Unlike the Guardian and most of the pseudo-left media, we don’t do guilt/censorship by association here, because that is a weapons of those who want to control a narrative or dismiss a POV without evidence.
 We judge articles on their own merits, and not by whether the person or site they emanate from is in perfect accord with our own preconceptions about the world.
 We do this because being challenged by dissonant voices is never a bad thing.
 We have never felt the need to personally agree with every point of view we share.
 The fact that you think we should is simply another dissonant opinion that we allow to be aired.
-If we did, in fact, follow your diktat here, you might find YOU were a first casualty.
+If we… Read more »

 BigB